Code-Institute-Submissions/sneakerfans-ms3/TESTING.md

 While logged or authenticated if a user tries to change a url to a url that only admin can access.
 They are given a warning message that "Only admin can access this page!"
 The user is guided back to their profile page.

 3. **Buttons and links**:
-If a user is authenticated when they try to used the sign up buttons and links they will be redirected to their profile page instead of the sign up form
+If a user is authenticated when they try to use the sign up buttons and links they will be redirected to their profile page instead of the sign up form

 ### Object Id validation:
 If an Object Id from the database is not valid the user will get a 400 bad request and are guided back to the home page.
-I tested this by manually changing the object id to and unknown id in the brower search bar.
+I tested this by manually changing the object id to an unknown id in the browser search bar.

 ![400 error](wireframes/error.png)